 Max's eyes are different; the pupil in his left eye is permanently dilated.
-This is a nod to Mad Max 2: The Road Warrior (1981): When his car is forced off the road by Wez and Max crashes, he suffers a severe injury to, among other body parts, his left eye.
-The disparity is easier to see in close-ups, and VERY easy to see in HD versions of the film.
+This is a nod to The Road Warrior (1981): When his car is forced off the road by Wez and Max crashes, he suffers a severe injury to, among other body parts, his left eye.
+The disparity is easier to see in close-ups, and very easy to see in high definition versions of the film.
 In the regular version, it's most prominent when Max first looks down on the Thunderdome.

 The film was originally not a "Mad Max" film, but a post-apocalyptic "Lord of the Flies" film about a tribe of children who are found by an adult.
 It became the third Mad Max film when George Miller was suggested that Max is the man who finds the children.

-The script called for Aunt Entity (Tina Turner) to drive a vehicle.
-All of the vehicles were built using manual transmissions, which Turner couldn't drive, so a car equipped with an automatic transmission had to be constructed.
+The script called for Aunt Entity drive a vehicle.
+All of the vehicles were built using manual transmissions, which Tina Turner couldn't drive, so a car equipped with an automatic transmission had to be constructed.

-Jedidiah's airplane is a Transavia PL-12 'Airtruk', a single-engine agricultural biplane designed by Transavia in Australia.
-First flown in 1965, around 120 had been built by the time this movie was made.
+Jedidiah's airplane is a Transavia PL-12 "Airtruk", a single-engine agricultural biplane designed by Transavia in Australia.
+First flown in 1965, around one hundred twenty had been built by the time this movie was made.

 Two scenes were cut from the film to bring down the running time.
 In the first, Max dreams of his murdered wife and son, wakes up and cries.
-He realises he's become just as bad as the animals he used to hunt down as a cop.
-The other is Max takes a dying Gekko to the top of a sand dune at night, sees the lights of Bartertown and tells him they've reached Tomorrow-Morrow Land.
-A few seconds of this scene are included in the music video for Turner's "We Don't Need Another Hero."
+He realizes he's become just as bad as the animals he used to hunt down as a cop.
+The other, is Max takes a dying gekko to the top of a sand dune at night, sees the lights of Bartertown, and tells him they've reached Tomorrow-Morrow Land.
+A few seconds of this scene are included in the music video for Tina Turner's "We Don't Need Another Hero."